This is an ongoing conversation with Ted Fertik.

 This gets more interesting as you go into the details.
 For instance, oligopolistic firms share their rents with their employees.
 What explains the distribution of compensation of employees is interfirm variation rather than within-firm variation.
 In measuring the rates of accumulation, we therefore have to include what looks like extraordinary labor compensation (high salaries, bonuses and stock options) at oligopolistic firms (beginning with CEO compensation) as well as their supernormal profits.

 The beauty of the neoliberal regime is that the capital market acts to ‘rationalize’ sectors into stable oligopolistic regimes.
-These rents find their way all the way to the coffers of core market-based financial intermediaries who use their privileged access to lucrative asset classes that are unavailable to retail investors and where the rates of return are higher (eg, fixed-income derivatives) and their privileged information on order flow and endogenous fluctuations, to corner some serious rent.
+These rents find their way all the way to the coffers of core market-based financial intermediaries who use their privileged access to lucrative asset classes (which are unavailable to retail investors, eg fixed-income derivatives) and their privileged information on order flow and endogenous fluctuations, to corner some serious rent.
 That’s your market-based financial regime of accumulation.
 Then you have surveillance platform capitalism of the Valley, pace Zuboff.
 And so on and so froth throughout the history of capitalism.
 I think this is a powerful frame of reference.